 People die, for whatever reason.
 Some die a natural death, some get killed, some kill themselves, but still dead is dead is dead.
 People die when they are killed.
-A natural occurrence is after all is said and done, is that someone tries to retrieve the body of the dead person.
+A natural occurrence, after all is said and done, is that someone tries to retrieve the body of the dead person.
 However, biology does not stop at death.
 Muscles control the retention of wastes in the bladder and the rectum, and these muscles relax soon after death.
 If the rectum or bladder happens to be occupied at the moment of death, the result in Real Life is the people who find the body wishing the dead person had worn brown trousers (and wishing they had brought a gas mask).

 No examples of this trope being played entirely straight are listed below.
 We're not interested in having a huge list of every character dying without soiling themselves.
+See also Undignified Death.

 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.